 Empathy Map is used to help in the discussion about the needs a user has.
 Using it allows to focus on what was observed, and what can be inferred about different user groups' beliefs and emotions.
 Designing products/services with the Empathy Map helps to synthesize observations and draw out unexpected insights.

+Business Model Y

+entrepreneurship to

-A personal business model is the logic by which an individual creates and delivers something valuable to customers.
-The Business Model You[®] methodology applies principles of entrepreneurship to the work we do as individuals.
-Traditionally these principles were applied only to organisations.
+the work we do as individuals.
+Iradicionally these principles were applied only to organisations.
 It helps to describe, clarify, improve or reinvent the sevice model.